tonishantyadav/game-hub/README.md

   npm run dev
 ```
 ## Contact
 For any questions or feedback, please contact me at inishantyadav24@gmail.com.
-I hope you find GameHub useful for discovering new games!
+I hope you find GameHub useful for discovering new games.
 Happy coding!